SK124/Blood-Cell-Enumeration/README.md

-TLDR;
+**TLDR**

-Object Enumeration of minute and closely packed entitites using YOLOv3 & v4 using K means clustering for anchor box calculation on BCCD Datatset.Perfomance and the data modelling process and prospects of the planned work for next month has been documented.
+*Object Enumeration of minute and closely packed entitites using YOLOv3 & v4 using K means clustering for anchor box calculation on BCCD Datatset.Perfomance and the data modelling process and prospects of the planned work for next month has been documented*

 **BLOOD CELL DETECTION AND ENUMERATION**

 **Abstract :**

 Blood Cell consists of RBCs, WBCs, Platelets and their respective subtypes, everytime doctors need a report, lab technicians take hours to count and estimate and the report takes a day or two to arrive in some cases.
 Recent developments in Object detection algorithms have paved the way to automate many computer vision tasks detection in particular such as vehicle detection, which would not have been possible with traditional convolutional networks.
 This concept could be used in biological discipline where automation is scarce and in dire need.
 We are planning to build a novel object detection architecture specific for identifying and accurately enumerating minute and densely packed entities on microscopic level.

 **Approach :**